bkl is a templating configuration language without the templates. It's designed to be simple to read and write with obvious behavior.

 $match: null forces the updates to apply to a new document.

 Maps are merged by default.
-To change that, use $replace: true or remove individual entries with $delete.
+Use $replace: true to replace the entire map or $delete to remove specific keys.

 a: 1